President of Uruguay: Succession

-Article 153 of the Constitution establishes that in the event of absence, resignation, cessation, or death of the president and vice president, the Presidency of the Republic shall be assumed by the first titular senator of the list most voted for of the political party by which they were elected.
+Article 153 of the Constitution establishes that, in the event of the president and vice president's absence, resignation, removal, or death, the Presidency of the Republic shall be assumed by the first titular senator on the electoral list of the political party that received the highest number of votes and by which they were elected.

 Residence

-The Suárez Residence in Montevideo is the official residence of the president.
-The site was acquired by Adelina Lerena de Fein at auction, and the construction of a three-storey house by the young architect Juan María Aubriot, was ordered by Fein Lerena family.
-In 1925, the young Luis Batlle Berres and Matilde Ibáñez Tálice met while walking in front of this property.
-Soon after they were married.
-In 1947, Luis Batlle Berres was already head of state, and at the suggestion of his spouse they chose this mansion as their official residence.
+The Suárez Residence, located in Montevideo, serves as the official residence of the president.
+The property was built between 1907 and 1908 for the prominent Lerena Fein family, who commissioned the young architect Juan María Aubriot to design a three-storey residence.
+In 1925, Luis Batlle Berres and Matilde Ibáñez Tálice met while walking past the residence; they married shortly thereafter.
+By 1947, when Batlle Berres had become head of state, the couple selected the mansion as the presidential residence, reportedly due to its personal significance.

-The Anchorena Presidential Estate is the president's country residence.
-Located in the Colonia Department, 208 kilometers from Montevideo, is the result of the legacy of the aristocrat Aarón de Anchorena who gave about 1,369 hectares of his estate to the Uruguayan State.
-The mansion combines the Norman and Tudor styles.
+The Anchorena Presidential Estate, located in Colonia Department on the banks of the San Juan River near its mouth into the Río de la Plata, serves as the president’s country residence.
+It also encompasses a national park of about 1370 ha and is used for informal gatherings, cabinet meetings—particularly during the summer months—and the reception of foreign dignitaries.

-The president also has the use of a mansion in Punta del Este, which is called "Woodland’s," and serves as a vacation residence.
-It was donated to the Uruguayan State by the Argentine businessman Mauricio Litman.
+The president also has a vacation residence in Punta del Este known as "Woodland’s", a mansion that has served this purpose since the 1940s.
+The property was donated to the Uruguayan state by businessman Mauricio Litman, who developed the city’s Cantegril Country Club.